minbiocabanon/shieldfoxuino/README.md

 The shieldfoxuino tracker is composed with a shield plugged in the olimexino-328.

- * Use Sigfow network for communication,
+ * Use Sigfow network for communication (uplink only, bidirecionnal mode is NOT supported),
  * Use GPS for geolocalisation and geofencing,
  * Monitor LiPo cell voltage and can set an alarm on low power,
  * Monitor temperature,